 What could be more atmospheric than perching on a rocky ledge with salt in your hair, sandwich in hand and watching the waves ‘dance’ around the towering cliff faces around you.

-It’s a pretty steep scramble down to the Ledge but I could sit here for hours on end watching the tide fill up the natural swimming pool and trying to spot dolphins out to sea and the colony of puffins that live there.
+It’s a pretty steep scramble down to the Ledge but I could sit here for hours on end watching the tide fill up the natural swimming pool and trying to spot dolphins out to sea and the puffins that live on the cliffs nearby.

 If you’d like to know a local’s secret (who doesn’t!), you can take a short diversion along the way where you can see REAL dinosaur footprints at Spyway!
 The footprints here were reportedly made by brachiosaurs, one of the largest of all the dinosaur species and were made when the Isle of Purbeck was a sub-tropical swamp millions of years ago – how fascinating!
 But remember, mum’s the word! ;)